Installation

 - Quick Start: Get running in under 10 minutes

-- API Reference: All 558+ methods documented
+- API Reference: All 662 methods across 45 handlers documented

 - GraphRAG Guide: Full knowledge base reference